chrisbrownell/IDD-Fa18-Lab3-ckb77/README.md

 **d.
 What resistance do you need to have in series to get a reasonable range of voltages from each sensor?**

-Light Sensor: I can vary from a reading of 39 (as dark as I can make it) to 1018 (as bright as I can make it) with 10K resistance.
+Light Sensor: I can vary from an AnalogRead reading of 39 (as dark as I can make it) to 1018 (as bright as I can make it) with 10K resistance.
 This is more than enough variation to do what I'd need to do, especially mapping to 0-255.

 Flex/Bend Sensor: I can vary from a reading of 39 (bent as much as I can in one direction) to 313 (bent as much as I can in the other direction) with a baseline of around 123 (straight up-and-down).
 If I connect 3x 220 ohm resistors in series